Claude Code Mastery

 You can also pass a focus hint: /compact focus on the authentication changes to tell Claude which parts of the conversation are most important to preserve.

 Hooks let you run shell commands at specific points in Claude Code's lifecycle.
-Define them in .claude/hooks.json or your project settings.
+Define them in .claude/settings.json or your project settings.

 {